Newbie to Camping? Don't be Intimidated. Top Tips for How to Prepare for Your First Camping Trip (Base Camping)

 4. Positioning your tent in the camping ground.

 Consider trees as a sun shelter when building your tent.
 Especially in hot summers, you want to be under the shadow of a tree when the sun is scorching hot in the afternoon.
 Otherwise, the sun may shine directly onyour tent and you might find yourself a greenhouse where your tent is pegged directly under the sun and you can't take a siesta in there.
 Of course, unless you prefer to siesta in your hammock sheltered among the trees.

 Avoid wind channels.
 Certain places especially near beach and between trees may have wind channels.
 These are places where it is particularly windy sometimes in between trees.
 It may be hard to tell sometimes, but do your best.
 If you think you are in between trees and the area seems to be particularly windy, it may be better to build your tent somewhere else.

 Depending on the type of tent, sometimes positioning your door opening away from the wind is a good idea.
-This is especially true for our Illumina Amber X camping tent, Amber Y camping tent and Ranger Y camping tent models.
+This is especially true for our Illumina Amber X camping tent, Cloud Up 2 Amber Tent and Cloud Up 2 Green tent models.

 What was your first camping experience like?
 What did you love or disliked about your first camping experience?
 Where is your favourite camping spot?
 Any helpful tips to add to help first time camping newbies here?
 Feel free to post your comments below.